hc-tcg/hc-tcg/docs/LOCKSTEP.md

 Cards are added to the ECS for the clients when they are revealed to both players.
 The same entity will be used for all components for the same card.

+### Revealing cards
+Cards will have the properties of "unknownCard" when they are hidden.
+We always know the order of the entites to make drawing easy.
+When the client recieves an unknownCard it will ask the server what the card is.
+To prevent cheating, the server will additionally keep track of what cards are allowed to be revealed.

+The following actions can reveal cards:
+- Drawing a card from your deck
+- Using a spyglass to reveal the opponent's hand.